Zilliqa/ZIP/zips/zip-3.md

 #### Step 1 - Zilliqa Research sets up the staking components

-A dedicated machine running the `verifier` process is launched.
+A dedicated machine running the Verifier process is launched.
 A key pair is assigned to the Verifier.

-Zilliqa Research lookup nodes are configured to recognize the Verifier key, for use during JSONRPC requests via port 4401.

 The `SSNList` smart contract is deployed and initialized with the address of the Verifier.
 The `update_minstake`, `update_maxstake`, and `update_admin` transitions are called to initialize the staking settings.
 The `deposit_funds` transition is also called to fund the contract for the rewards distribution.